| What's JEX |

 computation.
 The internal representation can be cached and

 used for faster re-evaluation of the same expression.
+Some languages better lend themselves to

 compilation, some - to interpretation.
 For example, JXPath,